zshipko/llama/README.md

 A friendly LLVM library for Rust.

 Goals:
-- Support the latest `llvm-sys` release
+- Support the latest `llvm-sys` release (as of LLVM 14 and llama 0.14.0 the version numbers match)
 - Provide an improved interface, while still remaining as close as possible to the LLVM C API.

 Due to the size of the LLVM API there is bound to be missing, broken or incomplete functionality in `llama`, please create an issue if something you need isn't implemented.